outofculture/python-zulip/README.md

 #### Installing

+Pull the package from PyPi using pip:

+    pip install zulip

-This package uses distutils, so you can just run:
+Or, this package uses distutils, so you can install from source:

     python setup.py install